joereddington/joereddington.github.io/_posts/2017-07-07-how-i-got-my-apple-watch-to-give-me-sleep-data-going-back-to-the-first-day-i-bought-it.md

 No luck there either.

 However, I did discover something I could export.
 My heart rate data.
-Every ten minutes the watch takes a measurement of my heartrate.
+Every ten minutes the watch takes a measurement of my heart rate.
 If it's not on my wrist, then there is no measurement.

 I used the app [QS Access](https://itunes.apple.com/gb/app/qs-access/id920297614?mt=8) (app store link) to give me the file.
 The process is: open app, press the 'i' by 'heart rate', choose 'tabulate all samples' and export the file to Dropbox.
 It saved as 'Heart rate.csv'.